Production of Jurassic World: Pre-production

 After reading Jaffa and Silver's draft, Trevorrow insisted on completely rewriting the script with writing partner Derek Connolly, who had never seen any of the Jurassic Park films prior to that point.
 Trevorrow had told the filmmakers, "if I direct this screenplay, it's going to be a bad movie.
 I'm gonna do a bad job, because I just don't get it".
 Trevorrow and Connolly wrote their own draft of the script over a couple of weeks.
-The studio received the draft on May 6, and found the script changes more large-scale than anticipated.
-Two days later, the studio pushed the release from June 13, 2014, to an unspecified future date.
-Filming had been set to begin on June 24, 2013.
-Delaying the film allowed Trevorrow and Connolly more time to work on the script, as Spielberg felt that it needed improvement.
-Another reason for the delay was to allow time for the construction of practical sets for the fictional theme park; it was previously intended to add in these buildings using computer effects.
+Universal received the draft on May 6, 2013, and found the changes more large-scale than anticipated.
+Two days later, the studio delayed the film to an unspecified date.
+Filming had been set to begin seven weeks later.
+The delay allowed Trevorrow and Connolly more time to work on the script, as Spielberg felt that it needed improvement.
+Another reason for the delay was to allow time for the construction of practical sets for the film's fictional theme park; it was previously intended to add in these buildings using computer effects.

-In May, Trevorrow tweeted a picture of Kauai taken during location scouting with the caption "Nublar", the name of the island in the original film.
-Later that month, Sam Neill said it was unlikely he would be a part of the film: "I'm told it's a big reboot, a total re-jig".
-Trevorrow eventually tweeted that "reboot is a strong word.
+Location scouting was underway in May 2013, with Trevorrow suggesting that the film would return to the Hawaiian island of Kauai, which stood in for Isla Nublar in the original film.
+Neill said it was unlikely he would be a part of the film: "I'm told it's a big reboot, a total re-jig".
+Trevorrow eventually stated that "reboot is a strong word.
 This is a new sci-fi terror adventure set 22 years after the horrific events of Jurassic Park".
-In June, a new release date of 2015 was announced, and it was reported that the film would revolve around a fully functional dinosaur theme park.
+In June 2013, a new release date of 2015 was announced, and it was reported that the film would revolve around a fully functional dinosaur theme park.
 In August, Legendary Pictures was considering co-financing the film with Universal.

-Universal confirmed the film's title Jurassic World in September and set its release date for June 12, 2015.
-Trevorrow chose to rename the film from its previous title, Jurassic Park IV, to differentiate it from previous films in the series.
-Trevorrow also said that within the story, "if you named a theme park 'Jurassic Park' after the disaster that had happened it would be a horrible PR mistake".
+In September 2013, Universal announced the film's new title, Jurassic World, and set its release for June 12, 2015.
+Trevorrow chose to rename the film from its previous title, Jurassic Park IV, to differentiate it from the earlier films in the series.
+He also said that within the story, "if you named a theme park 'Jurassic Park' after the disaster that had happened it would be a horrible PR mistake".
 New Orleans was announced as a filming location in February 2014.
 By that time, Legendary Pictures had agreed to co-finance the film, and provided about 20% of the budget.
 China Film Group has been reported as also having financed the film.
-Thomas Tull of Legendary Pictures served as executive producer for the film with Spielberg.
+Thomas Tull of Legendary Pictures served as executive producer with Spielberg.